kcmerrill/alfred/README.md

 ![Alfred](https://raw.githubusercontent.com/kcmerrill/alfred/master/assets/alfred.jpg "Alfred")

 ## What is it
-A simple go/yaml powered make file with a bit of a twist.
+A simple go/yaml powered make file/task runner with a bit of a twist.

 ## TL;DR
 Create a file named: `alfred.yml`